vk4s/uses/index.md

 - Portainer

-## To learn in 2023
+## To learn in 2024
 - AWS
-- C# and .NET
+- Product Development and Project Management
-- Ansible
 - Redis
-- Frontend Framework (maybe Svelte)
+- Frontend Framework (Svelte)

 PS: Things are WIP... 😂